 Archbishop Mark Coleridge gives copies of the Bible to new seminarians (from left): Trenton van Reesch, George Nulley-Valdes and Duc Mac before they left for Sydney for the start of term at Good Shepherd Seminary.

 "As strange as it may sound, I have fallen in love with the thought of a priestly life and a life lived for Christ.
 The passionate support of my mum and sister Brigitta is one that I cherish the most."

 He said his best friends "saw it coming" while others "throw questions at you".
 George, 18, who has the same group of friends as Trenton, unexpectedly was asked by a friend in Year 10 if he was thinking of joining the brothers.
 "I said, 'maybe'.
 Then last year I went to see my cousin Paul be installed as a lector and I decided that I'd give it a go and see if the priesthood was for me.
 I believe this is what God is calling me to do."

 Duc, who retains a connection with Marist College including spending time as a soccer referee, believes the foundation the young men received at the college, especially in religious education, contributed to their choice to become priests.
-Help to restore our heritage St Peter & Paul's Old Cathedral Goulburn Restoration Appeal

-Recently I was delighted to visit for the first time the old Cathedral of Sts Peter and Paul in Goulburn, which stands as a monument to a great story of missionary energy and deep faith.
-As the green of the stone flashes in the sun, the Cathedral speaks of the Irish in the Antipodes who built it.
-May the planned restoration give new life not only to a grand old church but also to the community of faith that gathers there still to celebrate the mysteries of Christ.
-May the restoration work be a way of saying thanks for the past and saying yes to the future.
+St Peter St P to restore of eter & Paul's Ol pulburn Restorati d Cathedral Recently I was delighted to visit for the first time the old Cathedral of Sts Peter and Paul in Goulburn, which stands as a monument to a great story of missionary energy and deep faith.
+Yes, I would like to help restore Sts Peter and Paul's Old Cathedral (Donations are possible by cheque or credit card) Please accept my cheque donation of \$1000 \$500 \$200 Cheques payable to National Trust of Australia (NSW) Sts Peter and Paul's Restoration Appeal (ABN 93 837 545 255) PO Box 11 Goulburn NSW 2580 Please deduct a monthly donation of \$ from my credit card until further written notice.
+Mastercard Visa Bankcard Card number: As the green of the stone flashes in the sun, the Cathedral speaks of the Irish in the Antipodes who built it.
+Expiry:/ Cardholder's name: Cardholder's Signature: May the planned restoration give new life not only to a grand old church but also to the community of faith that gathers there still to celebrate the mysteries of Christ.
+MY DETAILS: Name: May the restoration work be a way of say- ing thanks for the past and saying yes to the future.
+Tel: Email: Please contact us to discuss a bequest or legacy in your will.
+Please send me more information about the Restoration Project My gift is: Personal Business Donations towards the Sts Peter and Paul's Old Cathedral Restoration Appeal are tax deductible because the Restoration Appeal comes under the auspices of the

 Archbishop Mark Coleridge, Archbishop of Canberra and Goulburn.